OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 http://www.site.com/page.asp?authenticated=no
 ```

 The client can arbitrarily change the GET parameters sent with the request.
-Nothing prevents the client from simply changing the value of the `authenticated` parameter to "yes," effectively bypassing authentication.
+Nothing prevents the client from simply changing the value of the `authenticated` parameter to "yes", effectively bypassing authentication.

 Although this is a simplistic example that you probably won't find in the wild, programmers sometimes rely on "hidden" client-side parameters, such as cookies, to maintain authentication state.
 They assume that these parameters can't be tampered with.
 Consider, for example, the following [classic vulnerability in Nortel Contact Center Manager](http://seclists.org/bugtraq/2009/May/251).
 The administrative web application of Nortel's appliance relied on the cookie "isAdmin" to determine whether the logged-in user should be granted administrative privileges.
 Consequently, it was possible to get admin access by simply setting the cookie value as follows: